-- Resize lines by dragging the line end points. - Move the line by dragging it at the center. - Lines represent distance along the ground. - Length value given only to understand how each line relates to the other lines (foreground versus an expanse in the distance).
-Therefore units of measurement are irrelevant. - To move a reference person, left-click at feet location of person icon and drag. - To add a reference person, right-click at the desired location in the image. - To delete a reference person, left-click on person icon and press Delete.
+- oor Tracking, Non-Overhead People Tracking, and Wrong Direction Detection Specify the camera's pos ition relative to objects in the captured image: Alter the three lines such the concept, see "Perspe • Resize lines by dragging Move the line by dragg Lines represent distance e along the ground. • Length value given only y to understand how each line relates to the other lines (foreground versus an expans in the distance).
+There fore units of measurement are irrelevant. • To move a reference pe erson, left-click at feet location of person icon and drag. • To add a reference pers son, right-click at the desired location in the image.
+To delete a reference p erson, left-click on person icon and press Delete.
+13 12 7e 409 FFS 92 Sear Has n